-- Monitor regulatory barriers to the development of a local food economy, including barriers to the operations of farmers markets, existing food assets in the local food economy, and job creation potential in the local food economy.
-This will be included in the annual report submitted to the Council of the District of Columbia and may be reported to the Council and relevant agencies more frequently if needed;
+- Monitor regulatory barriers to the development of a local food economy, including barriers to the operations of farmers markets, existing food assets in the local food economy, and job creation potential in the local food economy;

 - Monitor and research national best practices in food policy, including public health policy for dietary-related illness, and determine how they could be implemented in the District.

-- The Food Policy Council shall advise the Food Policy Director on how to promote food access, food sustainability, and a local food economy in the District, how to reduce regulatory barriers to the development of a local food economy, and how to implement national best practices in food policy in the District.
+- Advise the Food Policy Director on how to promote food access, food sustainability, and a local food economy in the District, how to reduce regulatory barriers to the development of a local food economy, and how to implement national best practices in food policy in the District.